e-conomic/vmlapis/README.md

 After that, re-generate the code again.

 ### Examples
 In the `examples` directory you can find examples of how to use the generated code.
-The examples are given for Java and C#, but the generated code is language agnostic.

 ### Publishing
 We're currently publishing packages for Python and Java(Maven) to Artifact Repository and NuGet package to NuGet.org under the `VMLAssets` organization.